Štefan Svitek: Murder

 On 30 October 1987, Svitek had been out drinking at a local pub in Brezno and came home angry to find his wife and two daughters were not home.
 They had gone to the summer house because they knew he was violent when he drank.
 He showed up to the summer home, furious and demanding to be let in.
 His wife ignored his request and told him to go home instead.
 He found an axe and broke down the door and decapitated his pregnant wife.
 He then killed his daughter and step-daughter, Anička (4) and Helena (6).
 He used a knife to cut off the breasts and a razor blade to slash open the body of his pregnant wife and then threw her intestines about the room.
 He then did the same to his daughters and had sex with their corpses.
 He then removed the still living 6 month old fetus from his wife's stomach and killed it, and then had sex with the corpse.
 He said he was so sexually aroused by the ordeal that he masturbated numerous times until dawn.
 He said he snapped into reality after hearing an animal make noise outside and panicked.
 He then sloppily put their bodies into potato bags and fled.

 Svitek then went on the run.
 He tried to break into various homes and slept in a cabin following the murders.
 The next day he ended up at his parents home, at which point he attempted to castrate himself.
 The first attempt failed because the knife was too dull.
 Svitek then tried using a razor blade but stopped.
 Next, he attempted suicide.
-He hung himself but the rope snapped under the weight of his body and he came crashing to the floor.
+He hanged himself but the rope snapped under the weight of his body and he came crashing to the floor.
 Blood continued to pour from his genitals and his head was pounding as he wandered the streets for a few more hours.
 The scene at his home had been discovered and the police were searching for him.
 When he saw a police car, he approached it and confessed immediately.